 Raising concerns

-If you think someone is in immediate danger, please call 999 and do not wait to speak to the Hub team.
+If you think someone's in immediate danger, call 999.
+Don't wait to speak to us first.

-This must be confirmed in advance and the adult aware of what is expected of them.
+If a child / young person wants to come alone, their parent / guardian needs to ask an adult in the group to be responsible for them.
+This must be confirmed in advance and the adult should be aware of what is expected of them.
+This would include:

 being responsible in case of an accident or emergency